nextleap-project/countermitm/source/new.rst

 temporary malfeasant substitutions of keys in messages.
 Such substitutions are not caught by current key-fingerprint verification workflows, because they only provide assurance about the current keys.
+They can detect substitutions
+that happened via gossip, Autocrypt headers and through verification reuse (Bob in the middle attacks).

+In the latter case they also point out and provide evidence who introduced the MITM key in a given group.
+Performing a history verification with that person will in turn show where they got the key from.
+This way the key can be tracked back to who originally created it.

 Like in the `setup-contact`_ protocol, we designed our history-verification protocol so that